torbjornlager/torbjornlager.github.io/index.md

 ## Proof-of-concept implementation of Web Prolog

 This is a proof-of-concept demonstration/tutorial only.
 The system is _not_ yet ready for online deployment.
 But you can install it locally, work through the tutorial, and play with lots of code examples.

-Design and implementation by Torbjörn Lager, with a _lot_ of help from Jan Wielemaker.

-### Installation
+Here's how to install it:

 1. Install the latest [SWI-Prolog](https://www.swi-prolog.org/download/devel) for your platform.